Kapildev Prasad Singh: Personal life and background

-Kapildev Prasad Singh was born on 2 February 1952 in Pokharpur village of Nalanda district.
+Kapildev Prasad Singh was born on 2 February 1952 in a bhumihar family in Pokharpur village of Nalanda district.
 His father, Kameshwar Prasad Singh, was a farmer in the village.
 He was the third among four brothers.
 His elder brother Mahesh Prasad Singh was active in politics; he was Mukhiya of the Pokharpur village council in the 1960s.
 At that time, he was also made the block president of Giriyak block, and was a member of Indian National Congress.
 His family has considerable influence in the politics of the Pokharpur village council (now the Nagar Panchayat of Pawapuri).
 One of his nephews and son of Mahesh, Kamta Prasad Singh, was the unopposed mukhiya of the council in 2001.
 Kunti Devi, the wife of Kapildev's younger brother, also represented Pokharpur twice from 2006 to 2016.

 Another nephew of his, Dinesh Prasad Singh, was a businessman and Central Public Works Department (CPWD) contractor who was murdered by unknown criminals at his hotel in Pokharpur.

 Singh was married to Sunila Devi in 1970, and had three sons.
 His elder son Sanjay Sinha is a businessman and social worker in Nalanda.
 His second son Pankaj Sinha is also in social work in Pawapuri, and his youngest son Shashikant is a doctor.
 Singh belonged to the Bhumihar caste in Bihar.